 Who are you, personally and professionally?

-What is your education and do you have any hobbies?
+What are your education and hobbies?

 What does your organization do, and why do people buy from you/work with you?

 Solveig: My department in Grieg Seafood is a support for the production in the 5 regions.
 Cecilie: Norwegian Veterinary Institute is a biomedical research institute, and the national leading center of expertise in biosecurity in fish and land animals.
 The aim of the institute is to become Norway’s center of preparedness for One Health.

 What does digital transformation mean to you?

 Solveig: Simplifying today’s registrations.
 Cecilie: Putting numbers on performance/daily activities into databases/surveillance.

 Your own most important job projects in the last year?

 Solveig: Standardize internal registrations of fish welfare and evaluation of sea lice treatments.
 Also, it is important to exchange internal and external information to improve our production, Cecilie: Published article on mortality after delousing operations as part of the PhD-work.